 The NRS frame is defined as all facilities that are licensed to participate in the NRS and have submitted data at least once since the implementation of the NRS in 2000-2001.
 Excluded from this definition are facilities that have permanently closed, that have merged to form a single facility, that have informed CIHI of their intent to stop submitting to the NRS or that have stopped submitting to the NRS for at least a year prior.
-In 2021-2022, 107 facilities from Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia were expected to submit data to the NRS at some point during the year.
-As of the end of the fourth-quarter submission period (May 15, 2022), 106 facilities remained on the NRS facilities frame.
+In 2022-2023, 106 facilities from Newfoundland and Labrador, Prince Edward Island, Nova Scotia, New Brunswick, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia were expected to submit data to the NRS at some point during the year.
+With the removal of 1 facility (see details in Section 4.2), 106 facilities remained on the NRS facilities frame at the end of the fourth-quarter submission period (May 15, 2023).

-As stated in Section 2.2, about 80% of the 2021-2022 data submitted to the NRS was received from participating facilities in Ontario.
+As stated in Section 2.2, about 80% of the 2022-2023 data submitted to the NRS was received from participating facilities in Ontario.
 The remaining data (20%) was submitted by facilities in other provinces that participate on a primarily voluntary basis.
 These facilities can choose to submit information on some or all of their rehabilitation episodes.
 Hence, it is not known whether data on all rehabilitation episodes from these voluntary facilities is being captured.